Lukas742/tutorial-ui5-webcomponents-for-react/README.md

 # Outdated

-This tutorial is outdated!
+The tutorial is outdated!
 Please use [this](https://developers.sap.com/mission.react-spa.html) tutorial instead.

 # Tutorial - UI5 Web Components for React